catherinedynda/qb-db-backend/readme.md

 -   [ ] Make the API stuff
     -   [ ] Add custom column select, we really don't need all of these
 -   [ ] Make other admin tools?
 Like for checking on new quotes that have been added
+    -   [ ] Check on new quotes, paginated with LIMIT and OFFSET?
+Or do this for any tables...?
--   [ ] Honestly switch DB provider the connections thing is annoying
+-   [x] Honestly switch DB provider the connections thing is annoying
     -   [ ] Make it not immediately die if there's too many database connections?
 This is untenable for more production-level stuff
+    -   [ ] Have just one connection passed around instead of multiple
+-   [ ] Just switch everything to Knex?
+Weird to have two things bumping around
+-   [ ] Add GroupMe API? but also it's not super active now sooo...
+    -   [ ] And if so, probably still needs regular updates for like, likes info
+    -   [ ] make sure that when new updates are run on the db, like when you extract stuff from files, it gets likes and everything?

 ## API